cfragiadakis/Crime-Analysis-in-Chicago/README.md

 <img src="https://user-images.githubusercontent.com/72870088/212945388-18d8ae13-8f97-4235-af1c-80d7f75feaf5.PNG" width="500" height= "318.6" alt="Image Alt Text">

 Based on the image above, there is a significant difference when the number of clusters is 3.
 Once this number is reached, the distinction between clusters becomes less significant.
-In this example, the optimal number of clusters is 3.

 **3.2 Division of Chicago regions**